-Argentine bonds plumb new lows as government eyes extending debt maturities
+Argentina bonds plumb new lows as government eyes extending debt maturities

-LONDON (Reuters) - Argentina’s international dollar bonds fell to new record lows on Thursday and its debt-insurance costs rocketed after the government announced plans to “reprofile” some debt, leaving investors scrambling to assess what kind of hit they might face.
+LONDON/BUENOS AIRES (Reuters) - Argentina’s international dollar bonds fell to new record lows on Thursday and its debt-insurance costs rocketed after the government announced plans to “reprofile” some debt, leaving investors scrambling to assess what kind of hit they might face.

 The recession- and inflation-racked economy has struggled for years with debt problems.
 Its latest woes began when business-friendly President Mauricio Macri suffered an unexpected and crushing defeat in an Aug.
 11 primary election at the hands of populist-leaning Peronist Alberto Fernandez.

-That unnerved investors, who feared the return of the left to power could herald another debt restructuring in Latin America’s third-largest economy.
+That unnerved investors, who feared that the return of the left to power could herald another debt restructuring in Latin America’s third-largest economy.

-Treasury Minister Hernan Lacunza told a news conference on Wednesday that the government wanted to extend the maturities of short-term local debt instruments and would negotiate with holders of its sovereign bonds and with the International Monetary Fund.
+By the time Treasury Minister Hernan Lacunza said on Wednesday the government wanted to extend the maturities here of short-term local debt instruments and would negotiate with holders of its sovereign bonds and with the International Monetary Fund, a debt revamp was already widely expected.

+Developing markets investment house Tellimer calculates that $7 billion of short-term debt, $50 billion long-term debt and $44 billion of IMF debt may be earmarked for an overhaul.

+The central bank spent $367 million of its reserves in foreign exchange market interventions on Wednesday alone, part of its effort to defend the beleaguered local peso.

+Macri prided himself on getting the country out of default early in his administration and promised to reintegrate Argentina with the global markets.
+But Macri overestimated his ability to attract the foreign direct investment needed to provide Argentina with sustained economic growth.

+Weakness in the peso has meanwhile damaged the government’s ability to repay its dollar-denominated obligations.

-This would first apply to short-dated debt denominated in pesos as well as dollars but issued under local law, Lacunza said.
+The re-profiling will first apply to short-dated debt denominated in pesos as well as dollars but issued under local law, Lacunza said.
 The measure will require approval from Congress.

-The news put more selling pressure in early European trade on Argentina’s dollar-denominated bonds issued under foreign law.

-The issue maturing in 2028 dropped around a cent to a low of 42 cents in the dollar.

 While markets understood the immediate action to be targeting short-term domestic sovereign debt denominated in dollars or Argentinian peso, it was still unclear exactly how international investors might be affected.